Aliases for KDM5A Gene

 GeneCards Summary for KDM5A Gene

-KDM5A (Lysine (K)-Specific Demethylase 5A) is a Protein Coding gene.
-Diseases associated with KDM5A include retinoblastoma.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, 2-oxoglutarate as one donor, and incorporation of one atom each of oxygen into both donors.
-An important paralog of this gene is KDM5D.
+KDM5A (Lysine Demethylase 5A) is a Protein Coding gene.
+Diseases associated with KDM5A include Retinoblastoma and Childhood Acute Myeloid Leukemia.
+Among its related pathways are Chromatin organization and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
+An important paralog of this gene is KDM5C.

-Histone demethylase that specifically demethylates Lys-4 of histone H3, thereby playing a central role in histone code.
-Does not demethylate histone H3 Lys-9, H3 Lys-27, H3 Lys-36, H3 Lys-79 or H4 Lys-20.
-Demethylates trimethylated and dimethylated but not monomethylated H3 Lys-4.
+Histone demethylase that specifically demethylates 'Lys-4' of histone H3, thereby playing a central role in histone code.
+Does not demethylate histone H3 'Lys-9', H3 'Lys-27', H3 'Lys-36', H3 'Lys-79' or H4 'Lys-20'.
+Demethylates trimethylated and dimethylated but not monomethylated H3 'Lys-4'.
+Regulates specific gene transcription through DNA-binding on 5'-CCGCCC-3' motif (PubMed:18270511).
 May stimulate transcription mediated by nuclear receptors.
-May be involved in transcriptional regulation of Hox proteins during cell differentiation.
+Involved in transcriptional regulation of Hox proteins during cell differentiation (PubMed:19430464).
 May participate in transcriptional repression of cytokines such as CXCL12.
 Plays a role in the regulation of the circadian rhythm and in maintaining the normal periodicity of the circadian clock.
 In a histone demethylase-independent manner, acts as a coactivator of the CLOCK-ARNTL/BMAL1-mediated transcriptional activation of PER1/2 and other clock-controlled genes and increases histone acetylation at PER1/2 promoters by inhibiting the activity of HDAC1 (By similarity).
+Seems to act as a transcriptional corepressor for some genes such as MT1F and to favor the proliferation of cancer cells (PubMed:27427228).